Andrew Burnham (priest): Catholic ministry

-On 8 July 2008, Burnham announced his intention to lead his Anglo-Catholic parishioners into unity with the Roman Catholic Church because of disagreement about provision for those opposed to the proposed ordination of women as bishops in the Church of England.
+On 8 July 2008, Burnham announced his intention to lead his Anglo-Catholic parishioners into unity with the Catholic Church because of disagreement about provision for those opposed to the proposed ordination of women as bishops in the Church of England.
 In a column in the Catholic Herald, Burnham asked Pope Benedict XVI to provide a way for his parishioners to join him in the move.

 On 8 November 2010, Burnham was one of five Anglican bishops who announced their resignations and their intention to join the proposed personal ordinariate in England and Wales.
 His resignation took effect on 31 December 2010.

-Burnham was received into the Roman Catholic Church at a Mass at Westminster Cathedral on 1 January 2011.
-Also received at the same ceremony were Keith Newton (former Bishop of Richborough) and his wife, Gill, John Broadhurst (former Bishop of Fulham) and his wife, Judith, and three former sisters of the Society of Saint Margaret (Walsingham) — Carolyne Joseph, Jane Louise and Wendy Renate.
-On 13 January 2011, he was ordained to the diaconate with two other former Church of England bishops, John Broadhurst and Keith Newton.
-Two days later, on 15 January 2011, they were also ordained to the priesthood together.
+Burnham was received into the Catholic Church in a Mass at Westminster Cathedral on 1 January 2011.
+Also received at the same ceremony were Keith Newton (former Bishop of Richborough) and his wife, Gill, John Broadhurst (former Bishop of Fulham) and his wife, Judith, and three former sisters of the Society of Saint Margaret (Walsingham) – Carolyne Joseph, Jane Louise and Wendy Renate.

+Following his reception into the Catholic Church, on 13 January, Burnham was ordained to the diaconate with two other former Church of England bishops, John Broadhurst and Keith Newton.
+Two days later, on 15 January, they were also ordained to the priesthood together.
 On this date the Personal Ordinariate of Our Lady of Walsingham in England and Wales was also officially established.
 On 17 March it was announced that Burnham had been appointed a Prelate of Honour by the Pope.

+Burnham, alongside Fr Aidan Nichols OP, edited the Customary of Our Lady of Walsingham, which was published in 2012.
+It contains the Litany and the daily offices, in traditional language as influenced by the Book of Common Prayer.

-As of 2019, he is the parish priest of St Mary's Church, East Hendred, Oxfordshire.
+From 2019 to 2023, Burnham was the parish priest of St Mary's Church, East Hendred, Oxfordshire.

+Personal life

+In 1984, Burnham married Cathy.
+Together they have one daughter and one son.